Human Immunodeficiency Virus (HIV) Test

 It's our goal to reduce the number of undiagnosed individuals; decrease the number of people undiagnosed late; and provide recommendations for access to care and treatment.

-When you visit the emergency department at Fort Washington Medical Center, you can elect to be tested.
+When you visit the emergency department at Fort Washington Medical Center or White Oak Medical Center, you can elect to be tested.
 Alternately, patients can simply walk-in and ask to be tested.

 Get Tested.
 Stay Tested.

 It can take a couple of weeks – and in rare cases up to several months – to detect HIV after infection.
 This is called the "window period."
 Although your initial results may be negative, retesting in 1 to 3 months is highly recommended.
 Remember, testing negative for HIV does not mean you are immune to the virus.
 Continue protecting yourself and get tested every 6 months or annually.

 Primary HIV infection